omuili/TerraGen3D/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact Olanrewaju Muili at olanrewaju.muili@gmail.com

 ---

-This README provides an overview of TerraGen3D, including installation instructions, a quick start guide, links to documentation, contribution guidelines, license information, and contact details.
-Make sure to replace placeholders like `[Your Name]` and `[Your Email]` with your actual information.